 Lid can be difficult to remove

 Ice cube trays create a problem in a disorganized freezer: They need to be placed on a completely flat surface to prevent spills.
 That means you have to push aside your bags of frozen vegetables just to accommodate a dozen or so ice cubes.
-Conveniently, this OXO Good Grips No-Spill tray comes with a sealable lid, so you can store your trays on an angle without creating a mess.
+Conveniently, the OXO Good Grips No-Spill plastic tray comes with a sealable silicone lid, so you can carry and stack your trays without creating a mess.
 The lid keeps your cubes from absorbing unpleasant freezer odors and it comes off to be cleaned on the top rack of your dishwasher.
 Most customers agree that the lid indeed prevents spills on the way from the faucet to the freezer, earning the set positive reviews.
 Some note, however, that sometimes ice crystals build up underneath the lid, making it a bit difficult to remove.
 The tray makes 14 cubes in all.